-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source development.
-18. Minimise local and global pollution and protect or enhance environmental resources.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 18.
+Minimise local and global pollution and protect or enhance environmental resources.
 Natural environment Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive Latest figure dates back to 2005: 84% There is no locally specific data available at present.
 Figure steadily improved before going into decline: Herefordshire 1999 85.9%, 2000 89.5%, 2001 92.2%, 2002 91.8% To ensure that rivers meet their conservation objectives and do not fall below the required standard of quality.
 None identified.
-The State of Herefordshire Report (2007) Water Framework Directive (2000)
+The State of Herefordshire (2007) Water Framework Directive (2000) SEA Topic cover ed by objective: So oil 19.
+Ensure integrated, efficient and balanced land use.
+Built environment Percentage of all new development completed on previously developed land.
+2010/11: 67% 2011-13: 57% There is no locally specific data available at present.
+Completions on PDL had risen to 71% by 2005.
+To increase the number of homes built on PDL in line with the provisions of national planning policy.
+The number of brownfield completions has fallen slightly in recent years, though this is probably the offshoot of tough market conditions.
+Herefordshire Council AMR (2010/11) and (2011-2013)